DETAILED ACTION

 Claims 1, 2, & 6-9 are rejected under 35 U.S.C.
 102(a)(1) as anticipated by or, in the alternative, under 35 U.S.C.
 103 as obvious Bruckner et al. (US Patent 6,689,205; hereafter ‘205).

-Claims 1 & 2: ‘205 discloses a method for increasing the IR reflection of a dark/black layer composite comprising a substrate and a coating on the substrate (a black card is the substrate and the coating is transparent to visible; col. 7, lines 60-67), the method comprising forming the coating to comprise at least on flake-form effect pigment (abstract) that has at least one Fe3O4-containing layer on a flake-form SiO2 support (col. 1, lines 60-70, Example 3, col. 6, lines 25-50 & col. 7, lines 60-67).
+Claims 1 & 2: ‘205 discloses a method for increasing the IR reflection of a layered composite having a dark or black color comprising a substrate and a coating on the substrate (a black card is the substrate, col. 7, lines 55-67, and with a pigmented clear coating in which the pigment is an essentially transparent pigment, col. 1, lines 40-45), the method comprising forming the coating to comprise at least on flake-form effect pigment (abstract) that has at least one Fe3O4-containing layer on a flake-form SiO2 support (col. 1, lines 60-70, Example 3, col. 6, lines 25-50 & col. 7, lines 60-67; the Examiner notes that Fe3O4 is a black pigment – applicant admitted prior art).

 ‘205 teaches the claimed invention but fails to explicitly teach the claimed L* relation and comparison to substrate not coated with the claimed coating.
 Since the same flake pigment; it is reasonable to presume the same results will be obtained.
 Support for said presumption is found in the use of like materials and like processes which would result in the claimed property.